Alice Munro and her Drowning Women

 "When I was five years old my parents all of a sudden produced a baby boy, which my mother said was what I had always wanted.
 Where she got this idea I did not know.
 She did quite a bit of elaborating on it, all fictitious but hard to counter."
 (Dear Life)

-There are two types of women who stand out in her stories, the drowning woman and the crazy person, both the archetypes originally coined by fellow Canadian writer Margaret Atwood.
-The drowning women is an archetype that stood for women sinking in their lives, failing to meet the expectations set by the society, puts up a fight and ultimately loses them.
-The woman in 'Friend of my Youth' who loses her fiancé to her sister and shares a dwelling with them is an example.
 Why use the picture of a drowning woman rather than a bleeding woman or a crying woman?
 There is something tragic yet romantic about a drowning woman.
 One can think of the famous Ophelia painting by Sir John Everett Millais.
-Ophelia is the first major tragic figure to have lost her life by drowning, hurt by Shakespeare's Hamlet.
+Ophelia is the first major tragic figure to have lost her life by drowning, hurt by the likes of a rabid Hamlet.
 Unlike the drowning woman, the crazy woman is the name given to one who dares to disobey the expectations set by society and does the opposite of what is dictated to her.
 The young poet from Mensenteung in one.
-In real life though, you can say Virginia Woolf embodied both - she grew depressed, deciding to end her life in the river Ouse at the age of 59.
+In real life though, you can say Virginia Woolf embodied both -- she grew depressed and decided to end her life in the river Ouse at the age of 59.

-Is Munro indeed one of the greatest writers who have ever lived or was she a writer from a commonwealth country who lived long enough to be considered for the highest award of literature?
-Munro's forte was realism, she was successful in providing an intimate, up view close of the women in the family, their insecurities, their guilt and the stream of thought that seeks to explain often impulsive actions.
-It was not in the happiness but rather the unhappiness where she found her voice.
+Is Munro indeed one of the greatest writers who ever lived, or was she a writer from a Commonwealth country who lived long enough to be considered for the highest award in literature?
+Munro's forte was realism, she was successful in providing an intimate, up view close of the women in the family, their insecurities, their guilt, and the stream of thought that seeks to explain often impulsive actions.
+It was not in the 'happiness' but rather 'the absence of it' where she found her voice.
 Literary critic Harold Bloom calls this "Ordinary unhappiness".
-Writers of today cannot control their urge to share memories of their aunts, mothers and grandmothers when talking about Munro, for her stories strongly reeked of their scents.
-The criticism that belied her stories was that most of the stories could diffuse into one another if they wanted to, the lands, the themes, the men and the women can easily be taken from one story and put into the other.
-Munro was content writing about small towns and its drowning women in most of her work.
-According to Bloom, this singularity made her lose out on the literary madness shared by great writers, who expanded the limits of art, say DH Lawrence.
+Writers of today cannot help but share memories of their aunts, mothers, and grandmothers when talking about Munro, for her stories strongly reeked of their scents.

 "I want the reader to feel something is astonishing - not the 'what happens' but the way everything happens.
 These long short story fictions do that best, for me."